Mircho/tanksensor/README.md

 ### Pressure measurement

-Provided that the pressure sensor can output from 0.5V to 4.5V for 0 to 5 psi [0 to 0.34 atm] and the maximum water column can be 0.5m e.g. 0.05atm of static pressure  (1 atm for every 10m of water) output of the sensor can not overshoot the maximum 3.3 V value for the ADC input. .
-When overflow occurs dynamic pressure will raise the readings but empirically established that will not overshoot.
+Provided that the pressure sensor can output from 0.5V to 4.5V for 0 to 5 psi [0 to 0.34 atm] and the maximum water column can be 0.5m e.g. 0.05atm of static pressure  (1 atm for every 10m of water) output of the sensor can not overshoot the maximum 3.3 V value for the ADC input.
+When overflow occurs dynamic pressure will raise above the maximum but empirically established that voltage will not overshoot.

-Not much is provided for hardware filtering thus oversampling and exponential moving averaging is applied to stabilize readings.
+Not much is provided for hardware filtering thus oversampling and exponential moving averaging is applied to stabilize reported readings.

 ## Reporting
 ### Reporting channels

 - MQTT (configurable) topic device-id/status
-- Webhook (configurable) - http clinet on device will hit a webserver url (configurable)
+- Webhook (configurable) - http client on device will hit a web server url (configurable)
 - WebSocket
   - http://device-address/status - status for device
   - http://device-address/raw - raw values from adc pressure readings and counter